|Born||in Memphis, Tennessee, USA|

 By the mid-to-late 1970s, Kathy was treading the boards frequently as a rising young actress of the New York and regional theater scene.
 She appeared in "Casserole" and "A Quality of Mercy" (both 1975) before earning exceptional reviews for her role of Joanne in "Vanities".
 She took her first Broadway curtain call in 1980's "Goodbye Fidel," which lasted only six performances.
 She then went directly into replacement mode when she joined the cast of the already-established and highly successful "Fifth of July" in 1981.

 Quality film scripts now started coming her way and the 1990s proved to be a rich and rewarding time for her.
 First, she and another older "overnight" film star, fellow Oscar winner Jessica Tandy, starred together in the modern portion of the beautifully nuanced, flashback period piece Fried Green Tomatoes (1991).
 She then outdid herself as the detached and depressed housekeeper accused of murdering her abusive husband (David Strathairn) in Dolores Claiborne (1995).
 Surprisingly, she was left out of the Oscar race for these two excellent performances.
-Not so, however, for her flashy political advisor Libby Holden in the movie Primary Colors (1998) and her quirky, liberal mom in About Schmidt (2002), receiving "Best Supporting Actress" nominations for both.
-She also turned in a somewhat brief but potent turn as Gertrude Stein in Woody Allen's Midnight in Paris (2011).
+Not so, however, for her flashy political advisor Libby Holden in the movie Primary Colors (1998), receiving praise and a "Best Supporting Actress" nomination.

-Divorced from her husband since 1997, Kathy has been the Executive Committee Chair of the Actors Branch of the Academy of Motion Picture Arts and Sciences Board of Governors.
+Divorced from husband Campisi since 1997, Kathy has been the Executive Committee Chair of the Actors Branch of the Academy of Motion Picture Arts and Sciences Board of Governors.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com